Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Method of artificial barriers

 for some constant $C(p)$ depending on $p$.
 We now apply Lemma~\ref{lem:IntffNerr} and Lemma~\ref{lem:IntggNerr} to the expected value of the first and second terms, respectively, on the right hand side of the above inequality.
 We obtain that

 Moment bounds for $X_{N}$ in Proposition~\ref{prop:xNproperties} and Grönwall's inequality now gives the desired result

 and the constant is independent of $a$ and $b$ if $b=\infty$. \end{proof}

 The second step of the method of artificial barriers is to augment the SDE~\eqref{eq:modSDE} with what we call artificial barriers.
-To this end, we consider the following process $\xi_{N}$ with reflection (see Section~\ref{sec:RSDE} for details) that can be viewed as $X_{N}$ augmented with artificial barriers:
+To this end, we consider the following reflected process $\xi_{N}$ (see Section~\ref{sec:RSDE} for details) that can be viewed as $X_{N}$ augmented with artificial barriers:

 where (alternative intuitive formulation of Definition~\ref{def:RSDE})

 with initial value $U_{N}(0)=0$, is the upper barrier at $b - 1/N$ and where

 with initial value $L_{N}(0)=0$, is the lower barrier at $a + 1/N$.
 Recall the integral equation for $\xi_{N}$